adrische/copy-dimensions/Readme.md

 * Open a fresh instance of Powerpoint, go to "Home", then "Add-ins", the add-in should be available under "Developer Add-ins".

+## To do

+* Visual indication that clicking on "copy" and "paste" was successful
+* Vibe coding in powerpoint: link textbox to LLM, ask it to produce a typescript funection implementing the ask & then directly perform the action
+* Rounded boxes change the corner radius when resized.
+Copy paste the border radius from one box to the other